Entire contents copyright 2020 by Terry E. Nager, CFP®

-The annual cash flows beginning approximately in year 2059 should be trillions of dollars.
+The annual cash flows from the FAST will retire its bonds between 2059–2079 depending on market returns.
+This amounts to trillions of dollars every year.
 These enormous cash flows will eliminate Federal and State debt and then ultimately replace taxation as the primary revenue source for government funding.

 6. Why would the United States Government be willing to back the bonds issued for the For America Security Trust (FAST), pay the interest of the bonds, grant all of the various tax concessions in the contract, get out of the retirement and health care providing business as well as divesting itself of all equity stakes in any private enterprise that it holds?

 The U.S. Government and the State governments should be ecstatic with this arrangement because they are getting a great deal.

 - They will be relieved of almost $120 trillion in unfunded liabilities as well as the current Medicaid and Obamacare expenditures that are such a burden to the State governments.

 - Additionally, a high-quality social safety net will be provided for all U.S. citizens without the enormous budget-busting outlays that are currently projected.

 - The ultimate cash flows to government coffers to retire all debt and replace taxation as the primary revenue source should bring on outright jubilation from the Administration, Congress, and State politicians.

 This deal would probably be regarded historically in the same league with the purchase of Manhattan Island for $24 in value, the Louisiana Purchase, or “Seward’s Folly” — the purchase of Alaska.